WYCI: History

 The station applied for its construction permit on September 22, 1995.
 The Federal Communications Commission (FCC) approved it on October 4, 2004.
 It originally planned to use UHF analog channel 61 (from which the Channel 61 Associates, LLC name for the station's licensee was derived) but switched to channel 40 because channels 51-69 would not to be used for television after the DTV transition.
-In 2006, the station decided on the call letters WCWF, sparking speculation that the station would be an affiliate of The CW.
+In 2006, the station decided on the callsign WCWF, sparking speculation that the station would be an affiliate of The CW.
 However, that affiliation went to Fox affiliate WFFF-TV (channel 44), first as a replacement for its secondary WB affiliation and then on a new digital subchannel.
-(The CW affiliation later moved to a subchannel of NBC affiliate WPTZ, channel 5; it now airs on sister station WNNE, channel 31).
+(The CW affiliation later moved to a subchannel of NBC affiliate WPTZ, channel 5 in 2013 and would later relocate to sister station WNNE, channel 31 in 2018).

 While it searched for its own affiliation, WCWF finally began broadcasting on September 11, 2007, as a repeater of Ion Television affiliate WWBI-LP, whose owners held a stake in the station.
 After a short time on-the-air, the station signed off, telling the FCC it was preparing to switch to digital.
 In November 2008, Channel 61 Associates sold the station to Twin Valley Television, a broadcaster based in Burlington which also goes by Convergence Entertainment & Communications, or CEC.
 Twin Valley took control of the station while the sale was still pending FCC approval.
 As of 2011, however, the application for transfer of ownership no longer appears on the FCC website.

 At the end of 2008, it signed back on from a temporary low power analog transmitter, which was meant to last until its permanent digital transmitter was ready on June 12, 2009.
 However, there were delays in getting its new transmitter installed so the station switched its temporary transmitter to digital for the time being.
-In early 2009, the station became an affiliate of the Retro Television Network.
+In early 2009, the station became an affiliate of the Retro Television Network (RTV).
 On June 16, 2009, WCWF changed its call letters to WNMN.